unf6/award-bot/README.md

   </a>
 </p>
 Then turn on both of those Settings and click "Save Changes".
-Then you are done and it should be fixed!
+Then you are done!

 ## 💌 Support Server